The last great barrier to better outcomes demands that we act as though our judgment is a work in progress.

 Raising confidence can be accomplished in many ways.
 I suggest we start by understanding that which sparks curiosity in employees.

 What’s the level of psychological ownership in your organization today?
 What if the level of psychological ownership turns out not to be high enough to move ahead?
 In this story I share how I applied this theory in sharing research results with senior leaders, managers, and teams.

 The information age has created somewhat of a paradox.
 While the world has access to the wisdom of several ages, we continue to work from a position of professional and individual absolutes.

-The desire to work at velocity often ignores the capacity of the resources available to an organization.
-Goals are often built independent of other teams making outcomes nearly impossible to achieve, let alone objectively measure.
 In a world that argues for best practices and processes within each profession, what if we considered the actual construct Aristotle proposed nearly 2400 years ago?
 The whole is not the same as the sum of its parts.